TuanNguyenSKKU/coarse-aggregate/README.md

-# The dataset for Coarse Aggregate Analysis
+# The dataset for Coarse Aggregate

-Analysis of coarse aggregates such as aggregate classification, particle size distribution, and its shape indices.

 ## 1. Deep Learning
   - train: the images for training set.